CatKevin/OnchainVampireSurvivors/README.md

 #### 2.3 Lottery Page

-- Players need to pay 0.04 STT to participate in the lottery, and can draw gold coins, diamonds and advanced weapons.
+- Players need to pay 0.04 PUSH to participate in the lottery, and can draw gold coins, diamonds and advanced weapons.
 - A VRF random extraction function is implemented to ensure the fairness and randomness of the lottery.
 - If you want to experience the Howitzer and Gatling as soon as possible, please come and participate in our lucky draw!